turnerbenjamin/address-book/docs/domain-models-test-plan.md

 ## Notes

-The full workings for the domain models can be found in this [miro board](https://miro.com/welcomeonboard/amJJOXpPNXZ6RFM0bGh2dEd3OE5vbUd4aGwxNVdwVVIxd3Y0ZTg0ZHlablZEamExaDlaeTFTenp2VWtZTW9ZVnwzNDU4NzY0NTg1NjgzNTc1ODgzfDI=?share_link_id=128081926157).
+A kanban board and the full workings for the domain models can be found at this [miro link](https://miro.com/welcomeonboard/amJJOXpPNXZ6RFM0bGh2dEd3OE5vbUd4aGwxNVdwVVIxd3Y0ZTg0ZHlablZEamExaDlaeTFTenp2VWtZTW9ZVnwzNDU4NzY0NTg1NjgzNTc1ODgzfDI=?share_link_id=128081926157).

-Domain models and tests here are shown per class.
-Only public methods have been included.
-The relationship between types and their members can be found in the [class diagram](./class-diagram.md).
+Below, domain models and tests are shown per class and only public methods have been included.
+A full description of the classes, and the relationship between these, can be found in the [class diagram](./class-diagram.md).

 ## AddressBook